Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

-Should we feed our pets diets like they would eat in the "wild"?
-Should dogs be fed food scraps, feces, insects, and various vegetables that they have clearly evolved to do eat?
+Should we feed our pets a diet similar to what they would eat in the "wild"?
+Should dogs be fed food scraps, feces, insects, and various vegetables that they have clearly evolved to eat?

 Obviously, this isn't a good idea.
 It is not always best to feed captive animals an attempted simulation of what they would naturally consume, especially when there are better options available that are well-studied and tested to be safe and nutritionally complete.

 Dogs in the "wild" are highly opportunistic scavengers that have directly evolved to feed on human-derived sources of energy.
 This doesn't mean that is an ideal diet nor is there any reason to model a dog's diet like the modern grey wolf, from which dogs did not evolve from.
 Just as is the case for all animals, a diet that has been research-based to be biologically available and nutritionally balanced while causing the least amount of harm will remain the best option.

 - Atickem, Anagaw, Afework Bekele, and S. D. Williams.
 "Competition between domestic dogs and Ethiopian wolf (Canis simensis) in the Bale Mountains National Park, Ethiopia."
 African Journal of Ecology 48.2 (2010): 401-407.

 - Axelsson E, Ratnakumar A, Arendt M-L, et al. The genomic signature of dog domestication reveals adaptation to a starch-rich diet.
 Nature.
 2013;495(7441):360-364. doi:10.1038/nature11837